sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

 ::

    Make sure that user has root privilege to create a service.
-   System Distributions that have SystemD as init system (Amazon Linux 2, SLES 12, CentOS 7 or higher, Debian 8 or higher, RHEL 7 or higher, Ubuntu 15.04 or higher)
+   System Distributions that have SystemD as init system (Amazon Linux 2, SLES 12, CentOS 7 or higher, Debian 8 or higher, RHEL 7 or higher, Ubuntu 15.04 or higher).

-Create a fire service
+Create a Fire service
 --------------------

-Create a fire service which runs as systemd service.
+Create a Fire service which runs as systemd service.
 This way Fire Insights would get started automatically on reboot.

 Create the service in the folder '/etc/systemd/system'.
 Name the file 'fire.service'.